alexkiyko/mocha_unit_tests/README.md

 # JavaScript — Unit Testing using Mocha and Chai

-##Overview
+## Overview
 The purpose of project is to implement testing of basic functions using Mocha and Chai.
-Follow steps to install required packages Node, Mocha and Chai and clone project.
+Follow steps to install required packages Node.js, Mocha, Chai and clone project.

 ## Prerequisites: